dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

    | certificateAuthority | The base64-encoded certificate authority for validating the Vault server. | No | - |

 >__Note__:
-> - If you specify `REDIS_STORAGE_CLASS`, the storage class must NOT be provisioned by the Dell CSI Driver to be configured with this installation of CSM Authorization.
 > - If you are installing CSM Authorization in a different namespace than `authorization`, edit the `namespace` fields in this file to your namespace.
 > - If you specify `storageclass`, the storage class must NOT be provisioned by the Dell CSI Driver to be configured with this installation of CSM Authorization.